Choosing the Right MSSP: 5 Important Questions to Ask

 You may need a mixture of support packages across your team: Business hours only for some users, and 24X7 for others.
 Your MSSP needs to provide both options, and a clear pricing difference between the options.

-Look for an MSSP that offers up to 24x7x365 online/phone support, antivirus and DNS protection for every device as standard.
+Look for an MSSP that offers complete business hours online/phone support, antivirus and DNS protection for every device as standard.
 Endpoint monitoring 24X7 through software that alerts your MSSP to any changes or dangers on your computers, servers or network.
 Please ask your MSSP what security awareness training they are offering for your staff members.
 This training, your first line of defence, is often overlooked.

 Having access to these services will help you minimise unwanted downtime at your business, secure every aspect of your IT landscape and protect your data from all forms of cybercrime or “user innocence” as some call it when a malicious email link is clicked.
 Your Cloud Works is an MSSP partner that provides all of the above.